Waldo Hutchins: Congress

+Later career and death

 In 1887, Hutchins was again appointed to New York City's Central Park Commission.
 He served until his death in New York City on February 8, 1891.
 He was interred at Woodlawn Cemetery in the Bronx.

+Legacy

 In New York City's Central Park, overlooking Conservatory Water, is the Waldo Hutchins bench, a curved Concord white granite exedra outdoor bench.
 The bench is almost 4 ft tall by 27 ft long, and weighs several tons.
 The cost of the bench was $15,000 ($ in current dollar terms).
 Its architect was Eric Gugler, and in 1932 it was executed by the Piccirilli Brothers studio, the firm that carved the Lincoln Memorial in Washington, D.C.

 Family

 Hutchins was married to Elizabeth Ellsworth, the daughter of William Wolcott Ellsworth and granddaughter of Oliver Ellsworth.
 They were the parents of four children—Julia Sterling (1855-1930), Augustus Schell (1856-1948), Waldo (1858-1933), and William Ellsworth (1861-1916).